jeff-zucker/solid-file-client/higher-level-tasks.md

 will always by default

  * replace rather than create duplicates
- * delete associated .acl and .meta files.
+ * copy, move, and delete associated .acl and .meta files.
  * return contents as a string, blob, or object; but never as a readableStream

 Whereas , in low-level methods, the first two are optional and the third (almost?) always returns a readableStream